Mitch Mullany: Career

 Mullany was born in Concord, California on September 20, 1968.
 At the age of 19 he began his stand-up career, performing in East Oakland venues.
-The following year he performed on MTV's 1/2 Hour Comedy Hour, It's Showtime at the Apollo, and An Evening at the Improv.
-After a minor recurring role as White Mike on the sitcom The Wayans Bros. from 1995 to 1996, he starred in his own series, Nick Freno: Licensed Teacher from 1996 to 1998.
+In 1988, he performed on MTV's 1/2 Hour Comedy Hour, It's Showtime at the Apollo, and An Evening at the Improv.
+After a minor recurring role as White Mike on the sitcom The Wayans Bros. from 1995 to 1996, he starred in his own series, Nick Freno: Licensed Teacher, from 1996 to 1998.
 Both shows aired on The WB.

 During his breaks from Nick Freno: Licensed Teacher, he continued to perform his stand-up act around the country.
 In 1999, he wrote and starred in his first feature film The Breaks as Derrick King.
 In 2003, he hosted an ABC reality series called All American Girl.
-He also appeared numerous times on The Tonight Show with Jay Leno.
+He appeared numerous times on The Tonight Show with Jay Leno.

-In 2006, he wrote and published a book titled Stranded at Almost, and started a YouTube channel on January 27, 2007.
+In 2006, he wrote and published a book titled Stranded at Almost, and started a YouTube channel in January 2007.

-Personal life

-Mullany spent most of his time between his hometown of Oakland, California and Los Angeles, California.

 Death

-Mullany died on May 25, 2008, of a diabetes-related stroke.
+Mullany died on May 25, 2008, of a diabetic stroke.